Epilepsy - what to ask your doctor - childWhat to ask your doctor about epilepsy - child; Seizures - what to ask your doctor - child

 Your child has epilepsy.
-People with epilepsy have seizures.
-A seizure is a sudden brief change in the electrical activity in your brain.
-It leads to brief unconsciousness and uncontrollable body movements during seizures.
+Children with epilepsy have seizures.
+A seizure is a sudden brief change in the electrical activity in the brain.
+Your child may have brief periods of unconsciousness and uncontrollable body movements during seizures.
 Children with epilepsy can suffer from one or more types of seizures.

-Below are some questions you may want to ask your doctor or nurse to help you take care of your child's epilepsy.
+Below are some questions you may want to ask your child's health care provider to help you take care of your child's epilepsy.

 What safety measures do I need to take at home to keep my child safe during a seizure?